South Ruislip station: History

-The station today
+The station in the 21st century

 Ticket barriers control access to all platforms.

-A large West London Waste Authority bulk rubbish handling depot lies to the east of the station which sees a daily waste train in operation.
-There is also a single-track connection with the Acton–Northolt line.

 The lines to Marylebone formerly passed either side of West Waste.
 As part of Chiltern Railways' Evergreen 3 route improvements works, Northolt Junction was remodelled and included provision to the north of the waste transfer depot of a new down main line alongside the existing up main to allow services to be accelerated.
 The new down main line has a line speed limit of 100 mph compared with the former 60 mph.
 The existing down main was remodelled to become the down loop line, used by trains stopping at South Ruislip station.

-The bridge outside which carries the lines over Station Approach is lower than others locally at 11 ft 9 in and is often hit by high vehicles.
+The bridge outside which carries the lines over Long Drive is lower than others locally at 11 ft 9 in and is often hit by high vehicles.
 Either side of it, false deck beams have been installed so the danger of any impacts causing damage to the bridge itself has been lessened.